-The goal of this project is to strengthen the capacity of Ethiopia’s Fitche Hospital to deliver effective medical services to patients, primarily through the development of a knowledge sharing partnership between Canadian and Ethiopian physicians.
-Canadian physicians will work with physicians at Fitche Hospital to improve processes and share their knowledge and skills, with a primary focus on the hospital’s emergency department.
+The goal of this project is to strengthen the capacity of Ethiopia’s Fitche Hospital to deliver effective medical services to patients, primarily through the development of a knowledge sharing partnership between Canadian and Ethiopian health care professionals.
+Canadian health care workers will work with physicians at Fitche Hospital to improve processes and share their knowledge and skills, with a primary focus on the hospital’s emergency department.

 Why this project is important

 Located on a busy highway, Fitche Hospital receives a high number of trauma patients, as well as pregnant women, who often travel great distances to access obstetric services.
 Physicians at the hospital encounter patients with diseases such as acute respiratory conditions including tuberculosis, diarrheal illnesses, dyspepsia, end-stage cancer, and sepsis.

 Many of the young general practitioners (GP) stationed at Fitche Hospital have received below average training in emergency medicine and resuscitation and are unable to meet the medical and emergency needs of the community.
 Moreover, there is currently a shortage of senior staff to support the GP physicians in cases that are challenging, or to serve as mentors in continuing education and clinical improvement.

 In addition, there is little or no direct communication regarding critical patient referral information.
 This is the case for patients referred from local health centres as well as those referred from Fitche Hospital to more definitive care facilities.
 The project will be addressing pre and post hospital referral and transfer processes and quality improvement at district hospital and health centre level.